AeriaVelocity/clarice/README.md

     htmlize description to "ClariceDescription.html"
 ```

+## Usage

+Clarice is not ready for production use and is not on crates.io yet.

+To use Clarice despite its early development stages, feel free to clone the
+repository (`git clone https://github.com/aeriavelocity/clarice.git`). and run
+the Clarice interactive mode with `cargo run`.

 ## Note about Usage/Contribution/Future/Other Stuff

-Clarice is still very much ~~in alpha stages~~ NOT IMPLEMENTED.
-If you wish to
+Clarice is still very much in early development and is not ready for anything
+serious.

-collaborate with me on Clarice's development, please feel free to send pull
+If you wish to collaborate with me on Clarice's development, please feel free to
-requests.
+send pull requests.

-When it's ready, the Clarice programming language will only include include the
+When it's ready, the Clarice programming language will only include the Clarice
+interpreter and the Clarice interactive mode.

-Clarice interpreter.
-Eventually, I plan to write an LSP server for Clarice and a
+Eventually, I plan to write an LSP server for Clarice and a Clarice-to-Python
-Clarice-to-Python transpiler.
+transpiler.

 ## Licence